-Green : on When the Green LED lights on, the respective port is connected to a 1000Mbps Gigabit Ethernet network.
-Amber : on When the Green LED lights on, the respective port is connected to a 100Mbps Ethernet network.
-Off When the Green LED lights on, the respective port is connected to a 10Mbps Ethernet network.
+Green : When the Green LED lights on, the respective port is on connected to a 1000Mbps Gigabit Ethernet network.
+When the respective port is connected to a 10Mbps or 100Mbps Ethernet network

-SFP Slots Shared (15F-16F)
+SFP Slots Shared (9-10)

-• SFP
+SFP

-• Green on : When the mini-GBIC Green LED lights on, the respective port is inserted mini-GBIC Gigabit module.
+Green on : When the mini-GBIC Green LED lights on, the respective port is inserted mini-GBIC Gigabit module.
 Green blinking: When the mini-GBIC Green LED is blinking, the port is transmitting or receiving data on the Gigabit network.
 Amber on When the mini-GBIC Amber LED lights on, the respective port is inserted mini-GBIC 100Mbps module.
 Amber blinking When the mini-GBIC Amber LED is blinking, the port is transmitting or receiving data on the Ethernet network.
 Off No link